Go Go Go (Roy Orbison song): Covers

-Jerry Lee Lewis also released a version on the 1973 Mercury Records album The Session...Recorded in London with Great Artists.
+Jerry Lee Lewis also released a version on the 1973 Mercury Records album The Session.

 It has been covered by The Del-Tinos in 1963, Mickey Gilley in 1964, The Hollies in 1965, Cliff Richard and the Drifters in 1959, Billy Fury and Peter Case in 1993.
 Ricky Nelson recorded a version of the song for his 1958 album, Ricky Nelson.
 A version by Johnny Cash appears on Unearthed.